WebOrigami/docs/src/content/cli/overview.md

 Apply a template

-Map the values in a graph
+Map the values in a tree

-Map the keys in a graph
+Map the keys in a tree

 Copy virtual files into real files

 Serve a folder

-Serve a virtual graph
+Serve a virtual tree

 Define a command-line traversable site